rla/cooling/README.md

 The control algorithm uses 2 decision tables, one per thermal sensor.
 Table rows contain the following information:

- * enabled - whether the control line is enable.
+ * enabled - whether the control row is enable.
- * min_temp - lower bound for activating the control line.
+ * min_temp - lower bound for activating the control row.
- * max_temp - upper bound for activating the control line.
+ * max_temp - upper bound for activating the control row.
- * affect_fan0 - whether to apply line to fan 0.
+ * affect_fan0 - whether to apply the row to fan 0.
- * affect_fan1 - whether to apply line to fan 1.
+ * affect_fan1 - whether to apply the row to fan 1.
- * affect_fan2 - whether to apply line to fan 2.
+ * affect_fan2 - whether to apply the row to fan 2.
- * affect_fan3 - whether to apply line to fan 3.
+ * affect_fan3 - whether to apply the row to fan 3.
  * fan0_pwm - PWM value to apply for fan 0.
  * fan1_pwm - PWM value to apply for fan 1.
  * fan2_pwm - PWM value to apply for fan 2.